parmes/parmes/vbox/index.rst

 and use below guidance in order to set up a `VirtualBox <https://www.virtualbox.org>`_ installation of `Linux Lite <https://www.linuxliteos.com/>`_ with `parmes.org <../>`_ software pre--installed.

-After downloading unzip the Parmes.zip into **Parmes.vdi**.
+After downloading unzip the Parmes.zip file into Parmes.vdi.
 Then start VirtualBox and press "New" to create a new virtual machine (:numref:`vbox1`).

 .. _vbox1: